Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

 \section{Spatial 2D local stability analysis}

-The local stability analysis on the three baseflows aims at supporting the LDNS database decomposition that will follow by clearly identifying the linear instabilities of the streaky boundary layer base flow.
-First, the effect of a very small baseflow distortion on the canonical boundary layer spectrum will be studied.
-Subsequently, the trajectories of the unstable eigenvalues are tracked in the complex plane as a function of streamwise position.

 Although the streak baseflow is 3D in nature, it presents a slow development in the streamwise direction.
 Therefore, a choice is made to use a locally parallel approximation in order to perform 2D spatial analyses of the boundary layer.
-This approach proved to be efficient in correctly estimating convective instabilities properties in similar flows \citep{schmidtViscidInviscidPseudoresonance2014, monteroAnalysisInstabilitiesInduced2021, detullioInfluenceBoundarylayerDisturbances2015}, and it has the added virtue of providing a convenient classification of the different instability mechanisms.
+This approach proved to be efficient in correctly estimating convective instabilities properties in similar flows \citep{schmidtViscidInviscidPseudoresonance2014, monteroAnalysisInstabilitiesInduced2021, detullioInfluenceBoundarylayerDisturbances2015}, and it has the added virtue of providing a convenient classification of the different instability mechanisms based on the local eigen spectrum.